A wobble, but market-tracker funds on course for growth

 "The overall trend in the market is to use more passive products," said Manooj Mistry, head of exchange-traded products in Europe, the Middle East and Africa for Deutsche Asset & Wealth Management.
 "ETFs (exchange-traded funds) benefit from that and the bulk of the growth is in the main market indices."

-Deutsche Bank (DBKGn.DE) and Societe Generale (SOGN.PA) unit Lyxor are the top Europe-based issuers of ETPs.
-U.S. leaders include BlackRock (BLK.N) and Vanguard, which alone took in $75 billion in new money last year.
+Deutsche Bank and Societe Generale unit Lyxor are the top Europe-based issuers of ETPs.
+U.S. leaders include BlackRock and Vanguard, which alone took in $75 billion in new money last year.

 In general, actively managed funds do not trade on exchanges.

-Despite forecasts of growth in coming years, several ETFs have seen massive outflows in recent weeks including the world's biggest platinum fund, South Africa-listed NewPlat (NGPLTJ.J), which posted its largest ever outflow earlier this month.
+Despite forecasts of growth in coming years, several ETFs have seen massive outflows in recent weeks including the world's biggest platinum fund, South Africa-listed NewPlat, which posted its largest ever outflow earlier this month.

 Collectively, PwC said, passive strategies would account for 22 percent of the market in 2020 up from 11 percent now, while active managers would drop to 65 percent from 79 percent.
 Alternative investments, like hedge funds and private equity, would see their share rise to 13 percent from 10 percent.